Trust moneys

 Individual moneys

-Individual moneys are managed by ISC on behalf of Status Indian minors, dependent adults (based on a provincial designation as such), and estates of certain deceased individuals.
+Indigenous Services Canada's (ISC) manages individual moneys on behalf of registered minors under the Indian Act, dependent adults (based on a provincial designation as such), and estates of certain deceased individuals.
 These moneys are administered and accessed through the Estates Program according to sections 42 to 52 of the Indian Act.

-An individual trust account holds certain moneys belonging to a minor until that minor reaches the age of majority in the province where they live, at which time the account balance is paid to them and then the account is closed.
-Individual trust accounts are usually established in one of 2 situations:
+An individual trust account holds certain moneys for a minor until they reach the age of majority in the province, territory or place of residence, at which time the account balance is paid to them and the account is closed.
+Individual trust accounts are usually established in one of two situations:

-• when a First Nation asks ISC to retain a minor's share of per capita distributions
+• When a First Nation requests ISC to retain a minor's share of per capita distributions

-Trust accounts administered by ISC on behalf of minors accrue interest until the account is paid out.
+Trust accounts administered by ISC on behalf of minors accrue interest until they are paid out.
 To learn more, visit Who is a minor?

-The Minors Account Payout Initiative was established to pay individuals who have a trust account with ISC and have now reached the age of majority in their province of residence.
+The Minors Account Payout Initiative was established to pay individuals who have a trust account with ISC and have reached the age of majority in their province, territory or place of residence.
 To learn more, visit Minors Account Payout Initiative.

 Dependent adults

-Where a First Nation member, who ordinarily lives on reserve, is found to be incapable of handling their own financial affairs, ISC may establish an account for the individual and manage their day-to-day income and expenditures.
+If a member of a First Nation, who ordinarily lives on reserve, is found incapable of handling their own financial affairs, ISC may establish an account for them and manage their day-to-day income and expenses.
 These accounts accrue interest.

 Estates